cosmos/ibc/spec/app/ics-028-cross-chain-validation/technical_specification.md

   - [Packet Relay](#packet-relay)
   - [Validator Set Update](#validator-set-update)

-## Placing CCV within Cosmos SDK
+## Placing CCV within an ABCI Application
 [&uparrow; Back to Outline](#outline)

-Before describing the data structures and sub-protocols of the CCV protocol, we provide a short overview of the interfaces the CCV module implements and the interactions with the other Cosmos SDK modules.
+Before describing the data structures and sub-protocols of the CCV protocol, we provide a short overview of the interfaces the CCV module implements and the interactions with the other ABCI application modules.

 <!-- omit in toc -->
 ### Implemented Interfaces

-- CCV is a **Cosmos SDK module**, which means it MUST implement the [AppModule interfaces](https://docs.cosmos.network/master/building-modules/module-manager.html#application-module-interfaces).
-Out of the methods of the AppModule interfaces, three are of particular interest to the CCV protocol:
+- CCV is an **ABCI application module**, which means it MUST implement the logic to handle some of the messages received from the consensus engine via ABCI, e.g., `InitChain`, `EndBlock`
-  - `InitGenesis()` -- Called at genesis, i.e., when a chain is first started.
+  (for more details, take a look at the [ABCI documentation](https://docs.tendermint.com/v0.34/spec/abci/abci.html)).
+  The following methods handle messages that are of particular interest to the CCV protocol:
-  - `ExportGenesis()` -- Called for each module when a new chain is started from the state of an existing chain.
+  - `InitGenesis()` -- Called when the chain is first started, on receiving an `InitChain` message from the consensus engine.
   - `EndBlock()` -- Contains logic that is automatically triggered at the end of each block.
     This is also where the module can inform the underlying consensus engine of changes in the validator set.

+> TODO: `ExportGenesis()` and handling hard forks.

 - CCV is an **IBC module**, which means it MUST implement the module callbacks interface defined in [ICS 26](../../core/ics-026-routing-module/README.md#module-callback-interface).
 The interface consists of a set of callbacks for
   - channel opening handshake, which we describe in the [Initialization](#initialization) section;
-  - channel closing handshake, which we describe in the [Channel closing handshake](#channel-closing-handshake) section;
+  - channel closing handshake, which we describe in the [Channel Closing Handshake](#channel-closing-handshake) section;
   - and packet relay, which we describe in the [Packet Relay](#packet-relay) section.

 <!-- omit in toc -->
 ### Interfacing Other Modules

-- As an SDK module, the CCV module interacts with the underlying consensus engine through ABCI:
+- As an ABCI application module, the CCV module interacts with the underlying consensus engine through ABCI:
   - On the provider chain,
     - it initializes the application (e.g., binds to the expected IBC port) in the `InitGenesis()` method.
   - On the consumer chain,